JuanjuanHuang-Cathy/JuanjuanHuang-Cathy.github.io/_projects/two_E_XAS.md

 ---
 layout: page
-title: two E XAS
+title: two-energy XAS
-description:
+description: This is one of my favorate science work that is able to measure two XAS simultaneously using a lab source!
+But it's too niche, so actually got almost no citations.
 img: assets/img/two_E_XAS.png
 importance: 2
 category: work